Contact & FAQ

 SRC also accepts private paying clients and other funding (e.g. via insurance/Police federation/CPS) via an instructing solicitor.
 Due to strict expert rules relating to fees, SRC does not accept direct payments from the public.

-SRC does not provide any fixed fee work since all cases are different and Sam tends to work on the more complex cases (with minimum hours applying - see "Do you only work on complex/larger cases?" below).
+SRC does not provide any fixed fee work since all cases are different and Sam tends to work on the more complex cases.
 A free no obligation estimate will be supplied for the amount of time that will be required, based on the circumstances of the case and complexity of the evaluation.

 No.